-Asparagus setaceus is part of the Asparagaceae family and is commonly called Asparagus fern - it isn’t a fern.
-This bushy evergreen is native to South Africa (it has been introduced to many sub-tropical areas around the world) and appears to have feathery leaves, however, these are flattened branchlets (cladode).
+Asparagus setaceus native range is from Central Ethiopia to S. Africa, Comoros and is part of the Asparagaceae family.
+Although this plant is often called Asparagus Fern, it isn’t a fern.
+Asparagus setaceus is a bushy evergreen with climbing stems, and appears to have feathery leaves, however, these are flattened branchlets (cladode).

-The genus Asparagus comes from the Greek for plants sprouting edible buds from the rootstock and the specific epithet setaceus means bristly.
+Genus name comes from the Greek asparagos and the specific epithet setaceus means bristly.

 Ceramic pot not included.

-Potting mix: A well draining mix; coco coir, perlite or pumice.
+Potting mix: A rich, well draining mix composed of coco coir, perlite or vermiculite and worm castings.

 Fertilising: Feed your plant each to every other watering during the growing season or when you observe active growth.
 You can dilute fertiliser to half the recommended amount but never add more.